Conflict-Based Model Predictive Control for Scalable Multi-Robot Motion Planning: Abstract

 \section{Abstract}

 This paper presents a scalable multi-robot motion planning algorithm called Conflict-Based Model Predictive Control (CB-MPC).
-Inspired by Conflict-Based Search (CBS), the planner leverages a similar high-level conflict tree to efficiently resolve robot-robot conflicts in the continuous space, while reasoning about each agent's kinematic and dynamic constraints and actuation limits using MPC as the low-level planner.
-We show that tracking high-level multi-robot plans with a vanilla MPC controller is insufficient, and results in unexpected collisions in tight navigation scenarios.
-Compared to other variations of multi-robot MPC like joint, prioritized, and distributed, we demonstrate that CB-MPC improves the executability and success rate, allows for closer robot-robot interactions, and reduces the computational cost significantly without compromising the solution quality across a variety of environments.
-Furthermore, we show that CB-MPC combined with a high-level path planner can effectively substitute computationally expensive full-horizon multi-robot kinodynamic planners.
+Inspired by Conflict-Based Search (CBS), the planner leverages a modified high-level conflict tree to efficiently resolve robot-robot conflicts in the continuous space, while reasoning about each agent's kinematic and dynamic constraints and actuation limits using MPC as the low-level planner.
+We show that tracking high-level multi-robot plans with a vanilla MPC controller is insufficient, and results in unexpected collisions in tight navigation scenarios under realistic execution.
+Compared to other variations of multi-robot MPC like joint, prioritized, and distributed, we demonstrate that CB-MPC improves the executability and success rate, allows for closer robot-robot interactions, and scales better with higher numbers of robots without compromising the solution quality across a variety of environments.